DigiNode-Tools/diginode-tools/README.md

 * WARNING: This script is still under development and should only be used for testing purposes at this time.

+## Disclaimer

+These tools are provided as is.
+Make sure you have a backup of your wallet file.

 ## DigiNode Installer